 French Immigration Museum Highlights Hot Topic

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Eleanor Beardsley reports.

-Unidentified Man #1: (French spoken)
+ELEANOR BEARDSLEY: Unidentified Man #1: (French spoken)

-For much of its history, France has been a country of mass immigration.
+BEARDSLEY: For much of its history, France has been a country of mass immigration.
 And today one in three French people has a foreigner in their family tree.
 Jacques Toubon is the leader of the museum project.

-Unidentified Man #2: (French spoken)
+BEARDSLEY: Unidentified Man #2: (French spoken)

-But Sarkozy, himself the son of a Hungarian immigrant, has never apologized for his belief that immigrants should fully integrate into French society.
+BEARDSLEY: But Sarkozy, himself the son of a Hungarian immigrant, has never apologized for his belief that immigrants should fully integrate into French society.
 During the presidential campaign, he attracted tens of thousands of voters from the far right by promising to get tough on immigration.

 BEARDSLEY: Back at the museum, two visitors are in a heated argument over the subject of immigration.
 Senegalese immigrant Jobal Dyali(ph) is watching the row.

-For NPR News, I'm Eleanor Beardsley in Paris.
+BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Paris.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.